I think a common thread with illustration – is a focus on, or intent to communicate beyond the literal – to add levels of meaning.

-When illustrating Beach Pirates’ written by Janeen Brian – I used binocular vignettes (at the bottom of text pages) to explore the subtext of watching, of observation.
+When illustrating Beach Pirates’ written by Janeen Brian – I used binocular vignettes (at the bottom of text pages) to explore the subtext of watching.
 When I first read the story, I found myself asking the question: who is watching the children, while they are watching out for beach pirates?

 Layers of meaning, either within a picture book text or within the illustrations, offer the reader a varied and rich experience – one they may return to and relate to in different ways at different times, with growing levels of understanding.

 ©Annmarie Scott 2016